LACMIP/emu/docs/_documentation/digitizing.md

 ---
 title: Digitizing
 navcat: Workflows
-tags: quick-start, cataloging, georeferencing
+tags: cataloging, georeferencing, quick-start
-last_modified_at: 2020-07-22
+last_modified_at: 2020-07-25
 ---

 Multiple grants from the National Science Foundation support current digitization initiatives at LACMIP.
 "Digitization" itself is a broad term and includes the variety of workflows outlined here.
 For a more thorough review of digitization workflows, see [Nelson *et al.* 2012](https://doi.org/10.3897/zookeys.209.3135).